-Dean of School of Psychology / Professor
+Dean and Professor of the School of Psychology

 Hirohito M. Kondo, Ph.D.